The shortest Mardi you can walk.

 - Is 4 days enough for the Mardi Himal trek?

-- Yes, four days is enough to walk Mardi Himal in full and reach the Upper Viewpoint at 4,200 metres, with no helicopter and no shortcut.
-It is the shortest fully-walked version of the trek.
-What it removes compared with the 5-day is slack, not scenery: there is no buffer day for weather and Day 3 combines the summit ridge with the entire descent.
+- Yes, four days is enough to walk Mardi Himal in full and reach the Upper Viewpoint at 4,200 metres, with no helicopter and no shortcut on the mountain itself.
+A private jeep drives you straight to Pitam Deurali on Day 1, which is what makes four days possible, and every metre above that is on foot.
+What it removes compared with the 5-day is slack, not scenery: there is no buffer day for weather and the acclimatisation window is tighter.
 If you are reasonably fit and have a tight schedule, four days works.
 If you want a safety margin for weather or altitude, take the 5-day.

 - How hard is the 4 day Mardi Himal trek?

-- It is the most aggressive sensible Mardi Himal profile.
-Day 1 is long, Day 2 gains roughly a thousand metres to High Camp at 3,580 metres, and Day 3 climbs to 4,200 metres before descending over two thousand metres all the way to Sidhing in a single day.
-There is no technical climbing, but the daily hours are demanding and the descent is hard on the knees.
-If you can walk 6 to 9 hours on steep hill terrain with a daypack on back-to-back days, you can do it.
+- It is a compressed but sensible Mardi Himal profile, not a reckless one.
+Day 2 gains roughly 880 metres to High Camp at 3,580 metres, and Day 3 climbs to 4,200 metres before descending back to Low Camp, with the rest of the descent to Sidhing saved for Day 4.
+There is no technical climbing, but the daily hours are demanding, especially Day 3, and Day 4 is a real trekking day, not a stroll.
+If you can walk 5 to 8 hours on steep hill terrain with a daypack on back-to-back days, you can do it.
 If that sounds like a lot, the 5-day spreads the same route over more time.

 - Can beginners do the 4 day Mardi Himal trek?

 - We do not recommend the 4-day as a first Himalayan trek.
-The fast altitude gain on Day 2 and the very long summit-and-descent Day 3 reward people who already have some hill fitness and ideally some experience above 3,000 metres.
-Complete beginners are far better served by the 5-day or the 7-day, which give the body more time to acclimatise and keep a buffer for a bad-weather morning.
+The jeep transfer to Pitam Deurali removes a full acclimatisation day that the longer treks use to ease into altitude, so the climb to High Camp and the summit morning both come faster than on the 5-day.
+Complete beginners are far better served by the 5-day or the 6-day, which give the body more time to acclimatise and keep a buffer for a bad-weather morning.
 Read our altitude sickness guide before deciding, and be honest with yourself about your fitness.

 - Should I do the 4 day or 5 day Mardi Himal trek?

 - Both walk the same ridge and reach the same 4,200-metre viewpoint with no helicopter.
-The 4-day removes the in-between descent night and the Pokhara buffer day, so Day 3 becomes a long single push of summit plus full descent and there is no weather margin.
-Choose the 4-day if you are fit, time-pressed, and comfortable with a hard day.
-Choose the 5-day if you want a gentler descent, a buffer day in case the viewpoint clouds over, and the version most trekkers book.
+The 4-day saves a day mainly through a longer private jeep ride, all the way to Pitam Deurali rather than the standard Kande trailhead, which trims a full walking day off the front of the trip and leaves less time to acclimatise.
+Choose the 4-day if you are fit, time-pressed, and comfortable with a demanding pace.
+Choose the 5-day if you want the classic walk-in from Kande, an extra acclimatisation night, and a buffer day in case the viewpoint clouds over.
 The 5-day is the safer default; the 4-day is the lean option for people who know they can handle it.

 - What does the 4 day Mardi Himal trek cost?